sogbog/ChronoSum/README.md

 # Chrono Sum

 A browser-only web app entirely developed by me(including styling) using React.js.
 The main functionality of this app is to perform various kinds of math operations using time.
+Full support for mobile and other resolutions

 For now, there is only one tool where you can input a specific time and how much hours, minutes, seconds and miliseconds you want to add to that time(for subtraction use a minus sign).
-I plan on adding much more to this app before i mark it as done, mainly mobile support, responsiveness(currently only on Full HD 1920X1080 an upwards) and other functionalities.
+I plan on adding much more to this app before i mark it as done, mainly other functionalities.
 ## Deploy

 You can check out the current version [here](http://sogbog.github.io/ChronoSum)